 Cons For Mitsubishi

 The only cons is the price, twice as expensive as other non-japan brands like Gree and LG.
-If you still want to choose Japanese brand, Fujistu is good alternative with a lower price.
+If you still want to choose Japanese brand, Fujistu is a good alternative with a lower price.

 If you plan to install more than 5 units, the total upfront cost will be more than you can imagine, in this case, we still recommend the traditional ducted central heating and cooling system.

 Mitsubishi Diamond Dealers Worth the Money?